gmusicproxy/gmusicproxy/README.md

 - stream any songs as standard MP3 complete of IDv3 tag with all the information and album image

 ### Changelog
+- x.y.z
+  - merged a contribution by Nick Depinet to report all the possible matches of a search (support required by project CSH DJ)
 - 0.9.6 (2014-08-08):
   - added support for returning multiple songs in the search results using type `songs` for `get_by_search`
 - 0.9.5 (2014-03-23):